Justin Timberlake arrested on Long Island on DUI-related charges

 SAG HARBOR, N.Y. - Singer Justin Timberlake was arrested early Tuesday on Long Island, Sag Harbor police said.

-The pop star faces DUI-related charges and is expected to be arraigned Tuesday morning.
+The pop star faces DUI-related charges.
+He was arraigned at around 9:30 a.m.

 The circumstances of Timberlake's arrest weren't immediately released.